 Making lasting friendships is one of the keys to living a successful expat life.
 But meeting people in a new country isn’t easy.
 In fact, one of our most frequently asked questions is, “how do I meet people in Belgium?”
-Today we offer our tips for meeting people in Brussels.
+Here are 5 places to meet people in Brussels.

 After eight years in Brussels, we’re fortunate to have built an incredible network of international friends (and yes, many of them are Belgian.)
 But it wasn’t easy, especially for me, as a trailing spouse and introvert.
 While Andrew was at work, surrounded by a network of co-workers, I was at home alone.
 I needed to push myself well beyond my personal boundaries, in order to get out and meet people.

 Making friends in a new country can be a daunting task, especially for trailing-spouses and stay at home parents.
 That’s why we wanted to share our tips on where to meet people in Belgium.
 While the following examples are mostly specific to Brussels, you can apply these tips to your expat assignment anywhere in the world.